How To Sell Yourself in a Resume Examples + Tips

 Want a powerful professional resume that will work for your career?
-Consider a professional resume consultant.
-At ResumePerk.com website, we staff 100+ writers and consultants with 2+ years of resume writing expertise.
-The writer will describe your qualifications persuasively, tailoring the resume for the job position and addressing the employer's needs.
+Consider a professional resume writer.
+At ResumePerk, we have 50+ experienced and certified in-house resume writers who know how the hiring process works.
+The writer will describe your qualifications persuasively, tailor the resume to the job listing, and optimize with keywords.
 We offer a full money back guarantee and 2 weeks of free revisions to ensure that you are happy with a new resume.

 How to sell yourself on a resume effectively?

 According to the statistic, 40% of hiring managers spend under 1 minute reviewing each resume.
-Therefore, you need to spark their interest fast using the right words and accomplishments.
-Check out these 100 descriptive words for your resume.
-Here's how to do exactly this.
+Therefore, you need to spark their interest fast, presenting your achievements, strengths, and unique value.
+Here's how to do this.

 Companies only consider resumes that are related to the jobs posted.
 Moreover, you will need to adjust the documents anyway for the ATS purposes.
 Make sure to change the job title based on the vacancy you are applying for.
 Resume summary might require customization as well, as you will need to explain how your skills will benefit this particular company.